haildeus/deus-vult-backend/notes.md

 - Better error handling
 - Parsing messages
 - DSPy optimization for summaries
+- Add importing metadata to avoid circular import

 ## Ideas
 - What if we do battles Space Rangers text style w/ some drawings?
 - Should we send anything during the battle?
 Highlights?

+## Current thing: Experimental disappearing messages engagement.
+- Simple send message to chat and channel

+### Nice to do things:
+- Pylance